 Yet another monument to the April Uprising of 1876, this time in Lovech, a city in the north-central part of the country that is probably better known for its covered bridge spanning the Osam River than for this fine-looking sculpture.
-I can’t provide any additional information about the monument but I can tell you that the bridge is one of a few of its kind remaining in Europe that still has shops on it.
+The artist was Georgi Gergov.
+As for the bridge, it is one of a few of its kind remaining in Europe that still has shops on it.
 Don’t let anyone say this blog isn’t helpful and informative!

 Monument to the 1876 Uprising, Lovech

 We came across this one in a field on the outskirts of Veselinovo.
 The only question we asked ourselves was “Why?”

 During the Russo-Turkish War of 1877/78, Kavarna’s citizens rose up against the irregular soldiers of the Ottoman Army, known as bashi-bazouk, and liberated the town.
 Thereafter, it became part of the Principality of Bulgaria, a de facto state that was set up at the end of the war.
 The Bulgarian inscription on the monument translates to “Kavarna has mainly arisen to protect, it was drowned in blood but arose back from the ashes”.

 Monument to the Founders of the Bulgarian State